ozsay/cluster-accounts/README.md

 # cluster-accounts
-A solution for accounts/authentication in meteorhacks:cluster
+This package adds support for accounts/authentication in meteorhacks:cluster

 ## Getting Started